jeff-grover/avros/README.md

 ### Setup
 All the code in this repository is in Python.
 You can either clone (if you want to make changes) or just download this repository as a .zip file and extract it to a project directory.
 Then`cd` to that directory.

-To set up your python/pyenv environment, see the first part confluence page (the Poetry steps do not apply for this project):
+To set up your python/pyenv environment, see the first part of this confluence page (the Poetry steps do not apply for this project):

 https://marketdial.atlassian.net/wiki/spaces/ENG/pages/1342930945/Poetry+Black+Setup